yyalcin07/A7/README.md

 2- creating rg with storage account and fileshare/blob in it

-3- configuring firewall settings to enable our vm to connect fireshare
+3- configuring firewall settings to enable our vm to connect fileshare

-4- connecting our vm to the fireshare
+4- connecting our vm to the fileshare